Valkotan/asteroids/README.md

-It's a triangle, and it shoots.
+It's a triangle, that shoots tiny triangles.
 What more do you need?